Hirata’s Corporate Governance

 Executive Training, Support System for Outside Directors

-We are also working to deepen outside directors’ understanding of the Company by providing them with information and explanations about Hirata and by visiting our production sites.
-We also assist outside officers in fulfilling their roles by holding preliminary briefings for them prior to Board of Directors’ meetings and by providing opportunities for interviews with key executive officers and employees.
+We are working to deepen our understanding of the Company through training for officers, providing and explaining support systems for outside officers, and visiting production sites.
+Additionally, the Company provides support for outside officers to fulfill their roles, such as holding preliminary briefings for outside officers prior to meetings of the Board of Directors and providing opportunities for interviews with key executive officers and employees.

 Executive Compensation